-RTS is a tool used to assess the severity of a traumatic injury.
-It considers three key parameters: GCS, systolic blood pressure, and respiratory rate, with a total score of 12 points.
+The RTS is a tool used to assess the severity of a traumatic injury.
+It considers three key parameters: GCS, SBP, and respiratory rate, with a total score of 12 points.

 Statistical Analysis

 All data analyses were conducted using SPSS statistical software (version 15.0 for Windows; SPSS Inc., Chicago, IL, USA).
-Categorical variables were expressed as numbers of patients (n) and percentages (%).
-Numerical data were expressed as mean, standard deviation (SD), minimum and maximum values.
-Intragroup analyses (survivors vs non-survivors) were conducted using the chi-square test for normally distributed data and the Mann-Whitney Utest for non-normally distributed data, as appropriate.
+Categorical variables are expressed as numbers of patients (n) and percentages (%).
+Numerical data are expressed as mean, standard deviation, and minimum and maximum values.
+Intragroup analyses (survivors vs non-survivors) were conducted using the chi-square test for normally distributed data and the Mann-Whitney U-test for non-normally distributed data.
 Independent variables predicting mortality (age, sex, GCS and RTS) were analyzed using multivariate logistic regression analysis.
-The ROC curve was utilized to determine the cut-off point for GCS and RTS.
-The threshold for statistical significance was defined as p < 0.05.
+The receiver operating characteristic (ROC) curve was used to determine the cut-off point for GCS and RTS.
+The threshold for statistical significance was defined as p<0.05.